If you’re wondering how to calm anxiety, it’s time to learn about all-natural, stress-relieving, soothing herbal teas.

 Susceptibility to Addiction

 Research shows that stress and chronic anxiety play a key role in leading some people to attempt to alleviate anxiety in unhealthy ways, such as drug self-administration and abuse.
 If you suffer from depression, you’re also more susceptible to relapse.
 In addition, prolonged anxiety can also reduce your body’s serotonin and dopamine levels, which can leave you depressed and vulnerable to drug use as a means of escape.

-How to Calm Anxiety: You can calm anxiety and lessen susceptibility to addiction with Bacopa monnieri extract, which is neuroprotective against oxidative stress and is thought to support healthy serotonin levels, rejuvenate the mind, enhance memory, and increase clarity of thought.
+How to Calm Anxiety: You may calm anxiety and reduce susceptibility to addiction with Bacopa monnieri extract.
+It’s neuroprotective against oxidative stress, and it may support healthy serotonin levels, rejuvenate the mind, enhance memory, and increase clarity.

 Learn How to Calm Anxiety

 Anxiety is a cascade.
 It can take over your brain if left untreated and spiral your mental health out of control.
 If you want to know how to calm anxiety, start by taking control.

 First, understand the effects of anxiety so you can recognize the dangers and begin to address those effects with thought and intention.
 Then, begin a course of practical, determined treatment in order to take back control over your anxiety and its negative side effects.